Gosho no Gorōmaru

-Gosho no Gorōmaru (御所 五郎丸) was a Japanese samurai lord and retainer of the Kamakura Shogunate in the late Heian and early Kamakura period.
+Gosho no Gorōmaru (御所 五郎丸) was a Japanese samurai and retainer of the Kamakura Shogunate in the late Heian and early Kamakura period.
 He is best known for saving the shogun Minamoto no Yoritomo during the Revenge of the Soga Brothers incident in 1193 by capturing Soga Tokimune.
 According to legend, he was the lord of Tobe.
 His legacy survives in noh and kabuki drama and in place names in Kanagawa Prefecture.
 In kabuki he is known as Gosho no Gorozō.
 His imina is Shigemune (重宗) but he is best known by his azana Gorōmaru.

 Life

 According to Soga Monogatari, Gorōmaru was born in Heian-kyō (present-day Kyoto).
 He served as a samurai at the Enryaku-ji temple, but left the capital at the age of 16 after avenging the death of his lord.
 He then moved to Amari Manor in Kai Province (present-day Nirasaki, Yamanashi Prefecture), and was a retainer of Ichijō Tadayori.
-Gorōmaru became well-known for his great strength and horse-riding skills.
+Gorōmaru became well known for his great strength and horse-riding skills.

 After Tadayori was killed in 1184, it is said that Gorōmaru became a retainer of Minamoto no Yoritomo after Yoritomo had thought that, "He is an excellent man" upon seeing him.
 Gorōmaru became a close retainer of Yoritomo and is said to have been his favorite.

 In June 1193, Gorōmaru participated in the grand hunting event Fuji no Makigari held by shogun Minamoto no Yoritomo.
 On June 28, 1193, the Soga brothers killed Kudō Suketsune at the event and planned an attack on the shogun, an incident known as the Revenge of the Soga Brothers.
 The brothers began a bloodbath at the event, defeating ten samurai and slashing many others, during which the elder brother Soga Sukenari was killed by Nitta Tadatsune.
 The younger brother Soga Tokimune set off to find the shogun and stormed into the shogun's mansion.
 Gorōmaru, who had been keeping an eye on the situation at the mansion, apprehended Tokimune before he could attack the shogun.
 According to Soga Monogatari, Gorōmaru locked Tokimune's elbows, tried to bring him down with his own weight and shouted that he had apprehended the enemy.
 It is said that Tokimune struggled and tried to find his sword, but gave up when he could not find it.
 Tokimune was tied up for questioning and executed the next day.
 Gorōmaru's apprehension of Tokimune marked an end to the Revenge of the Soga Brothers incident.